18 Things to Know for your First Trip to Faroe Islands

 Seize the day and enjoy the untouched nature and the unspoiled culture for a week or so.
 This will give you a real connection to this amazing and remarkable safe place on earth.
 Within a week, you will have time to tick off quite a lot of bucket-list worthy activities across the islands.

-4. WIFI is on the house
+4. WIFI is on the House

 All hotels, guesthouses, and other type of accommodation have free WIFI access.
 The WIFI speed is good and reliable.
 Besides free WIFI at your preferred accommodation there are also free hotspots around in especially the capital Tórshavn.
 Even the smallest cabins have free WIFI.

-4G is available right across the islands.
+5G connectivity is available right across the islands.
 If you want limitless access to data on your phone, then reserve a phone package from the local telecommunication company Nema.
 You will then pick up a SIM card including a Faroese phone number at the company’s office in the capital Tórshavn.
 The office is located a convenient 45 minutes drive form the airport.

-5. Bring your camera
+5. Bring your Camera

 The Faroe Islands looks like nowhere else on earth.
 Make sure to explore waterfalls and beaches.
 Also, make sure to experience different pristine villages with their turf houses that looks great on photos.